Substra/substra-documentation/docs/source/additional/governance.rst

 This project is a Linux Foundation AI & Data (`LFAI <https://lfaidata.foundation/>`_) project.

-In terms of ["Governance models" `Gardler and Hanganu <http://oss-watch.ac.uk/resources/governancemodels>`_ the Substra project is a bazaar - contributions are gladly welcomed from anyone.
+In terms of "Governance models" `Gardler and Hanganu <http://oss-watch.ac.uk/resources/governancemodels>`_ the Substra project is a bazaar - contributions are gladly welcomed from anyone.
 The project is led by a single technical lead designated by `Owkin <https://owkin.com/>`_.
-The technical lead has final say on decisions, but the technical lead is subject to being overruled or replaced by [Owkin](https://owkin.com/).
+The technical lead has final say on decisions, but the technical lead is subject to being overruled or replaced by `Owkin <https://owkin.com/>`_.
 Also, since the project is FLOSS, the project can be forked; this ability to fork also provides a check against despotism.
 The technical lead's job is focus on doing what's best for this project, and the project's goal is to help the FLOSS community overall.